AkashBabu/supervised-emitter/README.md

   - Every handler in the pipeline is `await`ed
 - You can await on Publish action
 - Can stop the flow of data in between a pipeline
-- It's a singleton at its core, so you don't have to worry about managing your own singleton or passing the instance all around in your application.
 - Can publish scoped events!!!
   - This mean you can have multiple instances of the same component, but can still operate in isolation.
 - Don't have to worry about multiple slashes, leading slash(/) & trailing slash(/)